openSUSE/news-o-o/_posts/2011-11-26-opensuse-weekly-news-issue-203-is-out.markdown

         to the review of openSUSE 12.1.

 Most interesting (the best) comment on that YouTube page was from Jos Poortvliet (our
         openSUSE Community Manager), "VERY nice review guys!
-Fun to see how opinions on openSUSEï»¿ have changed in the last year - from 'meh, yeah, is that distro still alive?' to the awesomeness now :D If you ever wanna talk about it with me - I'd be happy to be on the show..."
+Fun to see how opinions on openSUSE﻿ have changed in the last year - from 'meh, yeah, is that distro still alive?' to the awesomeness now :D If you ever wanna talk about it with me - I'd be happy to be on the show..."